Hafiz Mumtaz Ahmed

 Hafiz Mumtaz Ahmed (born 1 April 1970) is a Pakistani politician has been Provincial Minister of Punjab for excise, taxation and narcotics control, in office from 27 August 2018 till 10 April 2022.
 He had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
 He is the son of Chaudhry Mukhtar Ahmed Gujjar who is a notable business personality of Faisalabad.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-105 (Faisalabad-IX) in the 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-105 (Samundari-IX) in the 2018 Pakistani general election.

-On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar and was appointed as Provincial Minister of Punjab for excise, taxation and narcotics control.
+On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar and was appointed Provincial Minister of Punjab for excise, taxation and narcotics control.